Tweaker (song): Critical reception

 The song received generally mixed reviews from music critics.
 Zachary Horvath of HotNewHipHop pointed out that "Some were messing with it and others couldn't take it any less seriously.
 It's probably because it's got potential meme status written all over it due to the base-level mixing and sort of goofy vocals on the chorus."
 Jordan Darville of The Fader commented "'Tweaker' is NBA Live, pristine Air Force 1s, and AND1 Mixtapes.
 It's the soundtrack for a touchdown in Madden, but also the sweaty, anxious, slightly smelly gymnasium that hosted your first school dance.
 For rap fans of a certain age, it brings back an era with near-tactile precision; for younger ones who don't remember the specifics, it turns those memories into an enviable aesthetic."
 He went on to write that "The rest of 'Tweaker' doesn't sustain the momentum of its viral excerpt.
 Ball's verses shift from the hook's fun FUBU-colored vibes to more grim and violent platitudes that feel more like Ball is checking boxes than creating something true."
 Pitchfork's Alphonse Pierre stated "In reality, 'Tweaker' is probably funnier than it is good.
 His 'woahs' and 'ahhs' are catchy and it's hilarious to imagine the Ball brothers sitting around their mansion studying Big Tymers tapes and 70th Street Carlos loosies.
 The inspiration for the retro sound is probably more conventional, though: The Ball bros just like YoungBoy and maybe a little Kevin Gates, both of whom pull heavily from Louisiana's past.
 The most interesting parts of 'Tweaker' were likely absorbed through osmosis, so I'm unwilling to call it anything other than the first hilarious viral rap song of 2025.
 But, with that said, I'd be trippin' if I didn't mention the next snippet sounds like a step up."
 Complex's Nigel Washington regarded the "elongated 'Wooaahhhoooaahh' and 'Shoooowoooaahh' in the hook" as the "best part of the song".
 Jon Caramanica of The New York Times described the song as "deceptively lo-fi and unwieldy, but directly effective — art passing as a joke."
 He remarked the chorus "is perfectly shaped, if a little slang-by-numbers", but "On the verses, Ball's vocals are less surly, a little more shrieked and less convincing.
 Sometimes it sounds like he's herding more syllables than space allows.
 The beat is built around a piano figure that sounds accidental, or drunk, like it was played with chubby fingers, adding to the song's air of legitimate-illegitimate uncertainty."
 Andre Gee of Rolling Stone wrote "The verses are animated but pretty ordinary; the main moment here is the chorus, which feels plucked straight from the tall tee era."
 He added that "'Tweaker,' with its NOLA bounce-inspired percussion and kitschy hook, sounds like a 2004 approach to modern rap."

+HotNewHipHop ranked the song as the 14th best rap song of 2025.